National Cancer Institute

 General trends in radiation treatment volume are summarized as follows:

-- Involved-site RT is an evolving approach to be used for patients when optimal prechemotherapy imaging (PET-CT in a position similar to what will be used at the time of RT) is not available to the radiation oncologist.
-Because the delineation of the area of involvement is less precise, a somewhat larger treatment volume is contoured for RT, specifically the whole site where the lymphoma was located before chemotherapy was given.
+- Involved-site RT (ISRT) is an evolving approach to be used for patients when optimal prechemotherapy imaging (PET-CT in a position similar to what will be used at the time of RT) is not available to the radiation oncologist.
+Because the delineation of the area of involvement is less precise, a somewhat larger treatment volume is contoured than for INRT, specifically the whole nodal basin where the lymphoma was located before chemotherapy was given.
 The exact size of this volume will depend on the individual case scenario.

-- Some protocols have prescribed a boost of 5 Gy in regions with suboptimal response to chemotherapy.
+- Some protocols have prescribed a boost of 5 Gy to 10 Gy in regions with suboptimal response to chemotherapy.

 Technical considerations for the use of radiation therapy to treat Hodgkin lymphoma include the following:

 - A linear accelerator with a beam energy of 6 mV is desirable because of its penetration, well-defined edge, and homogeneity throughout an irregular treatment field.

 - Individualized immobilization devices are preferable for young children to ensure accuracy and reproducibility.